payare/Chatbot_project/README.md

-# LUIS Bot Sample
+# Tvshow Bot Sample

-A sample bot integrated with a LUIS.ai application. this chat bot is about tv show.
+A sample bot integrated with a LUIS application. this chat bot is about tv show.
 This gives information of tv show.
 If user want schedule,Rating of any tvshow then user will get that.
 You can get information by using this url.
 After q you can write name of tv show: http://api.tvmaze.com/singlesearch/shows?q=